The Writ Petition in Bangladesh

 - The petitioner did not come before the writ court to establish any public right but only to serve his selfish end.
 A writ of quo warranto cannot be indulged in or for such a purpose.

 - Mostafa Hussain Vs. S.M.
 Faruque, 40 DLR (AD) 10; Shamsul Huq Chowdhury Vs. Justice Abdur Rouf, 49 DLR 176

 - A person will be found to hold the public office without lawful authority if he is not qualified to hold the public office or some mandatory provision of law which cannot be cured as a regulatory has been violated in making the appointment or in entering the office or when the appointment has been made by a person who had no authority to appoint.

 - Abdur Rahman Vs. Group Captain (Retd) Shamim Hossain, 49 DLR 628

-Counsels Law Partners (CLP) is a full service law firm which has been dealing with Writ related matters on a regular basis through its competent experienced lawyers since its beginning.
-Therefore, if you need any assistance or consultation, visit us at our office or feel free to contact us on +8801700920980 (WhatsApp) or via Email- firstname.lastname@example.org
+Counsels Law Partners (CLP) is a full-service law firm which has been dealing with Writ-related matters on a regular basis through its competent experienced lawyers since its beginning.
+Therefore, if you need any assistance or consultation, visit us at our office or feel free to contact us at +8801700920980 (WhatsApp) or via Email- firstname.lastname@example.org